discord-net/Discord.Net/docs/faq/basics/getting-started.md

 ![Permissions](images/permissions.png)

-When done selecting permissions, you can use the link below in your browser to invite the bot to servers you have `Manage Server` permission of.
+When done selecting permissions, you can use the link below in your browser to invite the bot to servers where you have the `Manage Server` permission.

 ![Invite](images/link.png)